anguloleo/anguloleo/README.md

 - Solve programming problems on Leetcode
 - Keeping my garden green, IYKYK
 - Hiking
-- Lift weights at the gym
+- Lifting weights at the gym
-- Play videogames, all of the Zelda games are incredibly fun to play!
+- Playing videogames, all of the Zelda games are 10/10!

 ## 💻 Current projects